 - Don’t forget employment.
 Maybe work kept you from sports or clubs.
 You’ve worked long hours during high school.
 Responsibility and teamwork are qualities developed while working, and they demonstrate qualities needed in any college community.

 You may feel that there’s a long road ahead, but with VEC as your guide, the anxiety of milestones can be averted.

 The College Interview is a big deal.
 The student needs to be able to weave a confident story about their strengths, accomplishments, dreams, aspirations—and especially, how to spin the positive about an outlier grade or some misstep.
 Even in the midst of nervousness, the job at hand is to show maturity, self-confidence and great interest in the school that may be potentially home for the next four years.
-Well-prepared students feel the most comfortable in interviews.
-Show your polished persona without saying you have these qualities.
+It’s important to realize that a well-prepared student feels the most comfortable in an interview.
+Furthermore, it shows your polished persona without saying you have these qualities.
 Actions speak louder than words.

 Sometimes, local alumni conduct interviews.
-We explain their role in the chain of college command.
+Additionally, we explain their role in the chain of college command.
 What character qualities are college reps looking for in a prospective student?
-It’s critical to weave a threaded common theme to connect the dots for evaluators between college visits, essays, interviews, the application, etc.
+In fact, it’s critical to weave a threaded common theme to connect the dots for evaluators between college visits, essays, interviews, the application, etc.

 Lastly, no matter what the interaction has been, how to engage after the interview through carefully worded and memorable Thank You notes.

 Read our BLOG to find more helpful insights.